Have you felt the need to bid on an eBay item because of the red countdown timer that was staring back at you?

 A countdown timer helps you create a sense of urgency by reminding shoppers how much time is left before an offer, discount, or special pricing expires.

 Researcher Daniel Kahneman found that people hate missing out on positive rewards (like a good deal or a special offer) almost 2x more than they love actually getting the deal.

-Countdown timers are proven to activate FOMO–and to drive conversions.
-We tested Urgent Timer on a page with and without it, and found that including the countdown timer more than doubled conversions.
-Now that’s pretty impressive.
+We tested a countdown timer on a page with and without it, and found that including the timer more than doubled conversions.

 The main takeaway here: Countdown timers create urgency and drive conversions because of FOMO and Loss Aversion.
-Basically, no one likes to miss out on a good deal.

 Limited Time Offers

 Offers that are limited to a shortened time frame (think flash sale or early bird discount) help leverage the power of urgency by reminding customers that they’re working within a limited context.

 There’s not an endless supply of either, and so we are more motivated to attain them when possible.

 Researchers proved limited time offers really work: When 14 shoppers were told that they were working with a limited time sale, they became more competitive and motivated to buy.

 The main takeaway here: Open ended sales are okay, but making them limited in time frame creates a greater sense of urgency to act.